nusenu/tor-relay-operator-ids-trust-information/README.md

 A consumer can also specify a list of domains that a consumer never wants to trust for anything (no transitive trust and no relay operator trust) to ensure that dynamic discovery will never result in any trust in the listed entities and others that are **only** discoverable via these domains.
-If a certain operator-id is published by a negative trust entry and by a trusted TA, the operator-id is trusted.
+If a certain AROI is published by a negative trust entry and by a trusted TA, the AROI is trusted.

 The `negative-trust.conf` configuration contains one entry per line.
 Lines starting with "#" are comments and ignored during parsing.